Consumer Information

 -

-- To Learn more about ºÚÁÏÕýÄÜÁ¿C's academics, visit the following links:
+- To Learn more about academics at ºÚÁÏÕýÄÜÁ¿C, check out these helpful links:

-- Transfer and degree programs
+- Transfer and Degree Programs

-- Career and Technical Education Certificates of Achievement and Occupational Skills Certificates programs
+- Career and Technical Education Certificates of Achievement and Occupational Skills Certificates Programs

 -

-ºÚÁÏÕýÄÜÁ¿'s Disabled Student Programs & Services (DSP&S) is designed to enable eligible students with verified disabilities to fully participate within all ºÚÁÏÕýÄÜÁ¿ academic and vocational programs.
+ºÚÁÏÕýÄÜÁ¿'s Lancer Accessibility Resource Services (LARS) is designed to help students with verified disabilities fully participate in all academic and vocational programs.

 -